greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 ```

 A database role may have a number of attributes that define what sort of tasks that role can perform in the database.
 You can set these attributes when you create the role, or later using the `ALTER ROLE` command.
-See [Table 1](#iq139556) for a description of the role attributes you can set.

 ### <a id="topic4"></a>Altering Role Attributes